 When is the best time to visit the Amalfi Coast?

 The Amalfi Coast is on the Southern Italian coastline, so the weather is generally mild.
-The best times to visit are Spring and Fall.
-The Summer months are also great, but this is the time in which most Italians take their holiday, so there can be a lot of traffic on the roads and bus-loads of tourists in the villages.
+The best time to visit are Spring and Fall.
+These seasons are perfect as the climate is neither too hot nor too cold, and usually the weather is clear and sunny.
+The Summer months are also great, but this is the period in which most Italians take their holiday, so there can be a lot of traffic on the roads and bus-loads of tourists in the villages.
 It can also get very hot and humid.

 What should I wear on the Amalfi Coast?